|Home > News Releases -- Governor Presents June WIN Award |

 GOVERNOR PRESENTS JUNE WIN AWARD

-The WIN Award is presented each month to highlight innovative approaches and solutions to overcoming barrier to work, empowering individuals to move up the job ladder, and partnering with employers, educators and local government to do what works to build a stronger workforce.
+The WIN award is presented each month to highlight innovative approaches and solutions to overcoming barriers to work, empowering individuals to move up the job ladder, and partnering with employers, educators and local government to do what works to build a stronger workforce.

 The award goes to organizations and individuals that significantly advance one or more of the following: